5 Team Communication Strategies To Benefit Your Bottom Line

 2. Leverage Technology

-Technology has advanced drastically from the early days of Internet and email.
+Technology has advanced drastically from the early days of the Internet and email.
 Unfortunately, most companies are still leveraging decades’ old office-worker based communication systems.
 These systems just don’t measure up to the way we communicate today.

-Think about it, texting and messaging apps are they way most of us communicate.
-Then when we show up to work there are three different kinds of collaboration apps, email, and maybe even a company intranet that you can never remember the password for.
+Think about it, texting and messaging apps are the way most of us communicate.
+But when we show up to work there are three different kinds of collaboration apps, email, and maybe even a company intranet that you can never remember the password for.

 Need to share an update to a group of coworkers?
 Good luck deciding between email, yammer, Jabber, SMS or WhatsApp.
 Or even worse, need an answer right away?
 Have fun trying to find the right person with the right knowledge who will answer in a timely manner.

-And on top of this complicated and slow process, is the fact that almost 80% of the U.S. workforce doesn’t even work at a computer.
+And on top of this complicated and slow process, is the fact that almost 80% of the workforce doesn’t even work at a computer.
 These deskless workers are out in the field, working with customers.
 They can’t be sitting at a computer waiting for an answer to finish the job at hand.
 They need something fast, easy to use, on the device that’s already in their pocket.

 There is a trend of forward-thinking companies who understand that the way we communicate has changed and this requires a modern, mobile-first communication platform with every mode of communication all-in-one.
 By taking advantage of an employee communication tool that’s built for the future of work, these companies are setting themselves up for success both today and in the future.

 3. Use Employee Input